holochain/holochain/docs/specs/src/hwp_1_intro.md

 ### Fault Tolerance and Reducing Uncertainty

-Like blockchain and other cryptographic systems, Holochain starts the path of extablishing confidence by leveraging cryptography to reduce uncertainties by removing most of the sources of Byzantine faults:
+Like blockchain and other cryptographic systems, Holochain starts the path of establishing confidence by leveraging cryptography to reduce uncertainties to remove most of the sources of Byzantine faults:

-- **Corrupt Messages:** Data is retrieved by cryptographic hash which makes records self-validting, ensuring they are as requested and remain uncorrupted by checking data received against requested hash.
+- **Corrupt Messages:** Data is retrieved by cryptographic hash which makes records self-validating, ensuring they are as requested and remain uncorrupted by checking data received against requested hash.
 Also, network messages are cryptographically signed.
 - **Misordered Messages:** Each agent writes their actions to a local append-only cryptographic hashchain, and must make explicit references to the hashes of any other agent's actions which one of their actions logically relies on, this establishes indisputable ordering of data.
 - **Lost Messages:** If any later actions rely on prior data, there will be either missing hash references or chain links which can be explicitly retrieved or have validation paused until available.
 - **Forged Messages or Actions:** Each action is signed in sequence to its author's local hashchain.
 The public signing key is the same as the agent's address on the network.
 Hence all actions or messages are self-validating with respect to identity of author.
 - **Malicious Actors/Actions:** Actions are validated based on local state established by the sequence of actions in an agent's hashchain, plus any actions included by reference.
-This enables each and every peer who is respnsible for performing such validation to reach the same deterministic conclusion regarding validity.
+This enables each and every peer who is responsible for performing such validation to reach the same deterministic conclusion regarding validity.

 These strategies help reduce sources of uncertainty; however, when it comes to concerns related to "consensus," still allow for actions which pass validation, but may differ in substance or perspective.